-To slightly explain the transient response of LCC and VSC HVDC to faults in the AC network on the two side of the converters' end, both technologies are modelled using DigSILENT Powerfactory.
+DigSILENT PowerFactory was used for the modelling of both technologies.
+This is to explain briefly the transient response of LCC and VSC HVDC to faults in the AC network on the two side of the converters' end.

 Fig 7 show the LCC HVDC setup.
-It's a bipolar HVDC systems, each pole consisting of twelve-pulse thyristors on both the inverter and rectifier side, with 1000MW of power at ±600KV transmitted per pole via 1000km overhead dc lines.
-An external grid is connected at both the rectifier and inverter end to supply and to receive power respectively.
+It is a bipolar HVDC system, each pole consisting of twelve-pulse thyristors on both the inverter and rectifier side, with 1000MW of power at $\pm 600$ KV transmitted per pole via 1000km overhead dc lines.
+An external grid is connected at both the rectifier and inverter end of the converter station to serves as power generation and load respectively at both ends.

-VSC HVDC setup is modelled as shown in fig. 8.
-Each converter rated at 1000 MW, 600 KV via 1000 km overhead lines.
+VSC HVDC setup is modelled as shown in Fig. 8.
+Each converter rated at 1000MW, 600KV via 1000km overhead lines.